flippus/SchematronBPMNValidator/README.md

 # Further Development

-This program is merged in the BPMN Validator of [DSG](https://github.com/uniba-dsg) and will be further developed in their repository.
+This program is merged in the [BPMNspector](https://github.com/uniba-dsg/BPMNspector) and will be further developed in this repository.